 Outward: 05:40, 07:45, 09:50, 11:55, 14:00, 16:05

 Learn Your Fortune at Linn Phuoc Pagoda

 Upon arriving in Trai Mat, head towards Lin Phuoc pagoda just a few minutes walk away.
-This is one of the most stunning pagodas I’ve come across in Vietnam although it’s a huge tourist hot spot which does slightly ruin the magic of it.
+This is one of the most stunning pagodas I’ve come across in Vietnam.
+However, being one of Dalats top attractions means it’s a huge tourist hot spot which slightly ruins the magic of it.

 This Buddist pagoda has many hidden surprises, look out for the dragon made out of 12,000 beer bottles, the hidden stairway that leads down to a scary underground dungeon representing hell, lifelike monk statues and the Bodhisattva (Lady Buddha) statue made from flowers.

 This pagoda is dedicated to Quan Am (sometimes known as Guan Yin) so you’ll notice the 40ft tall white statue of her (pictured above).
 Just behind the statue is a box from which you can take a “fortune” in return for a small donation.